mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **late**<`T`>(name: *`string`*, type: *`function`*): `T`

-Defines a type that gets implemented later.
+`types.late` - Defines a type that gets implemented later.
 This is useful when you have to deal with circular dependencies.
 Please notice that when defining circular dependencies TypeScript isn't smart enough to inference them.
 You need to declare an interface to explicit the return type of the late parameter function.

 Example: